 - My mother's best friend will be kicked out of her house in two weeks because she cannot pay the rent.
 She can't pay because she can't find a job.
 My mother has sold most of her jewellery to cover our daily expenses.
 Things don't look good at all although we don't pay rent for our house, but we do pay rent for our job.

 - The floor of my room has absorbed moisture and the door was pushed off the hinges.
 When I want to close the door, I place it ON the door frame and place something heavy behind.
 None of the balcony doors are opening or closing because they need to be repaired.
 They are stuck.
 I have no boiler for hot water for the past two years.
 I wash by warming water in pots.
 I can't flush the toilet, most of the wall sockets are not working and there is mildew in the cupboards.
 We have no money to fix any of those things.

 - I am 82 kilos.
-I have never before in my life been 82 two kilos.
-I feel like the child of an elephant married to a whale waiting to happen.
+I have never before in my life been 82 kilos.
+I feel I am the child of an elephant married to a whale waiting to happen.
 I can't get in most of my clothes and it's impossible to exercise when I go home around 23.30 at night, every night.
 And that without referring to the fact most of my body hurts due to lack of exercise and working endless hours.

 - I have not paid the electrical bills for many months now.
 I can't.
 I have no money to pay them.
 If they discontinue the electricity I won't be surprised.
 I won't be happy either.
 My mother has not paid for her taxes or social security in three or four years now.
 We can't afford it.
 I have no social security at the 'young' age of thirty five.

 There is more, but I don't want this entry to turn into a litany of misfortune.